-CONTRACTUAL and SUBAWARD
+CONTRACTUAL and SUBAWARD - Rounded to Nearest Dollar

 The New Entrant Program activities will be handled by a sub grantee, Arizona Department of Transportation.
-FY22 Updal an increase in inspections and a backlog in New Entrant Safety Audits, the allocation for the New Entrant Program has in The Federal portion of their program will be \$955,093 and they've allocated \$50,269 ADOT funds for their portion of their MATCH.
-The total New Entrant Program cost is \$1,005,362.
+Due to an increase in inspections and a backlog in New Entrant Safety Audits, the allocation for the New Entrant Program has increased.
+The Federal portion of their program will be

+\$1,112,431.95 and they've allocated \$58,549.05 ADOT funds for their portion of the required 5% MATCH.
+The total New Entrant Program cost is \$1,170,981.

-Procopy Office Solutions, Inc. has been providing copier maintenance for our bureau.
-We have a current service agreement lease for one copier.
-We estimate \$1,817.29 in maintenance and lease contracts for the two copiers used for MCSAP ac including estimated surcharges for contracted excess.
+Procopy Office Solutions, Inc. has been providing copier lease for our bureau.
+We have a current service agreement s and lease for one copier.
+We estimate \$1,817.29 in maintenance and lease contracts for the two copiers used for MCSAP activities including estimated surcharges for contracted excess.

-Expected MCSAP Reimbursement = \$956,910.
+Expected MCSAP Reimbursement = \$1,114,248.95.